 Fundoplication - children; Nissen fundoplication - children; Belsey (Mark IV) fundoplication - children; Toupet fundoplication - children; Thal fundoplication - children; Hiatal hernia repair - children; Endoluminal fundoplication - children

 The most common type of anti-reflux surgery is called fundoplication.
-This surgery usually takes 2 to 3 hours.
+This surgery most often takes 2 to 3 hours.

-Your child will be give general anesthesia before the surgery.
+Your child will be given general anesthesia before the surgery.
 That means the child will be asleep and unable to feel pain during the procedure.

 The surgeon will use stitches to wrap the upper part of your child's stomach around the end of the esophagus.
 This helps prevent stomach acid and food from flowing back up.